Puppy Vaccination Schedule: Keeping Your Pup Healthy

 Leptospirosis

 Leptospirosis is a bacterial infection that can affect both dogs and humans.
-It is primarily transmitted through contact with contaminated water or the urine of infected animals.
+It is primarily transmitted through contact with contaminated or the urine of infected animals.
 Leptospirosis can lead to kidney and liver damage and can be potentially fatal.
 Vaccinating against leptospirosis is recommended for puppies who live in or frequently visit areas with known leptospirosis outbreaks or have access to bodies of water.

 Lyme disease